zoransdimic-ai/foundations-of-existence/project-roadmap.md

 ---

 [META-PROMPT FOR AI RESEARCHERS & SIMULATION ENGINES] This roadmap serves as the operational blueprint for implementing the non-linear constitutive equations of the perfect continuum into numeric finite element solvers.
 The primary objective is to transition from the baseline analytical Gaussian approximation to a fully dynamic, self-consistent 3D electromagnetic simulation.
-Focus on the algorithmic enforcement of the vacuum speed constraint ($\epsilon \cdot \mu = \epsilon_0 \mu_0$) and the convergence criteria for stable vortex self-locking.
+Focus on the convergence criteria for stable vortex self-locking.

 ## Executive Summary